 At the April 2012 meeting of the MLRA, the FCU raised a concern about an apparent trend of attorneys being used as collection agencies where clients would send their attorneys cheques to deposit into their escrow accounts then simultaneously transferring the funds back to their clients is being watched.
-The FCU has sent out a public notice warning the relevant persons and had also sent off a press release.
+The FCU has send out a public notice warning the relevant persons and had also sent off a press release.
 The MLRA recommended that a notice also be sent to the Bar Council and the governing body of that self-regulating industry.
-The Alerts have also been posted on its website.

 The FCU agreed to provide quarterly reports on trends and typologies to the MLRA.
-The Last report is found on its website